-The familiar-looking girl was small and petite, cute with large and luminous eyes that made her look younger than her real age.
-She wore a pink terrycloth set in the Juicy Couture style prevalent in Gwen’s old world, tapering to her body with a tailored fit.
+The familiar-looking girl was petite and cute, with large and luminous eyes that made her look younger than her actual age.
+She wore a pink terrycloth set in the Juicy Couture style prevalent in Gwen's old world, drawing Gwen's eye.

 Beside her, a young man stood languishingly, not much taller than the girl beside him, attired in a grey-white set of matching tracks.
 He turned to the girls with a sheepish grin, blowing out a stream of smoke.

-“Fancy meeting you here,” the man distinctly recognised by his love of eye-liners greeted Gwen.
-“What are the chances, hey?”
+"Fancy meeting you here," the man with the eye-liners greeted Gwen with a grin.
+"What are the chances?"